 The bizarre tradition of the tech-based Easter egg as we know it today was popularized in the last century, in 1979 to be exact.
 It first appeared in a computer game known as Adventure by Atari Inc.

 While Atari did not display due credit to its programmers at the time, a rogue employee (Warren Robinett) chose to do so, albeit in a hidden message.

 ‘Created by Warren Robinett’

 The Other Easter Eggs Away from Technology

-For some reason (read equinox and solstice) the chicken-based egg has always been a popular gift during Easter and springtime after it had been boiled and painted/dyed.
+The chicken-based egg has always been a popular gift during Easter and springtime after it has been boiled and painted/dyed.

 The ancient cultures in Egypt, Persia, China, and Rome exchanged eggs as gifts to celebrate life.